suyash5641/suyash5641/README.md

 I am a Front End Developer with a huge love for ReactJS .
 Currently, **I'm open to work and employment opportunities**.

-I actively code on React , NextJS.
+I actively code on ReactJS , NextJS.

 I love to listen to music.